 RK: Well, I had an experience where I almost killed somebody.
 I hit a pedestrian in Golden Gate Park.
 I drive a truck.
 I thought she was dead.
 She flew off and cracked down.
 Thank God I had a cell phone.
 I called 911.
 The blood was coming out of her head. [sighs] Anyway the cops and an ambulance came and they took her to the hospital.

 Then, when she's in the hospital I felt I have to do something.
 I wanted to send her flowers, immediately.
 So I went to the flower store and ordered the flowers.
 It took me one hour to figure out how to sign the card.
 Then I called the hospital to see if she was alive.
 I lied on the phone.
 What do I say?
 "I'm the guy who hit her with his truck"?

-The woman said, "yes."
-She told Joya she had seen me on TV.
+She told Joya she'd seen me on TV.
 When I did the billboard project I got a lot of publicity.
 And then she said something to Joya.
 She said, he looked like he was a good person [emotion comes up].
 That still breaks my heart.
-So Joya said, would you like to talk with him?
-And she said, sure.
+So Joya asked, "Would you like to talk with him?"

 A week or two after that interaction I went to the park where she works near the hall of flowers and parked my truck.
 I just hung around because she walks around taking care of the gardens.
 I waited about a half an hour and was getting ready to leave when I saw this woman walking towards me.
 I knew right away it was Janet.